cachix/devenv/docs/automatic-shell-activation.md

 ## Configure shell activation

-To enable automatic shell activation, create a `.envrc` file in your project directory with the following content:
+To enable automatic shell activation, create an `.envrc` file in your project directory with the following content:

 ```bash
 eval "$(devenv direnvrc)"